 - It compares the future earnings with today’s dollar value.

 - It helps select the most profitable project.

 Limitations of Cost-Benefit Analysis

-This technique has a few limitations.
+The benefit-cost analysis has a few limitations.

 How do you use cost-benefit analysis in your organization?
 Please share your thoughts in the comments section.